Hurricane (2018 film)

-The movie debuted at almost exactly the same time as the Polish production 303 Squadron: The True Story, often leading to confusion between two films, especially in Poland.
+The movie debuted at almost exactly the same time as the Polish production 303 Squadron, often leading to confusion between two films, especially in Poland.

 Plot

-The pilots of No. 303 Squadron RAF, are a group of Polish fliers who have escaped from Europe, following the Nazi invasions of Poland and France, to join the Royal Air Force.
+The pilots of No. 303 Squadron RAF, part of the Free Polish Air Force, have escaped from Europe, following the Nazi invasions of Poland and France, to join the Royal Air Force.
 Czech Josef František, refusing to become a bomber pilot, invites himself into the newly formed unit.
 Canadian RAF pilot John Kent, who became affectionately known as "Kentowski", has his work cut out for him when he is handed the angry and often maligned squadron to command.
 Piloting Hawker Hurricane fighter aircraft, 303 Squadron works through language barriers, cultural differences and their grief on the loss of loved ones to become highly effective in the Battle of Britain.
 At the conclusion, the Polish pilots are told that they will be repatriated to communist Poland.